karan-karan/terraform_project1/README.md

 # terraform_project1

-jenkins server on EC2 instance using terraform
+terraform file to create a jenkins server on Amazon EC2 instance.

+Main.tf file contain the main code of infrastructure and provider.tf file contain details of AWS provider.